Feynmen/UniversalUnityArchitecture/README.md

 	}
 }
 ```
-9) You can cathc moment when your controller Enabling or Disabling.
+9) You can catch moment when your controller Enabling or Disabling.
 For example:
 ```C#
 namespace Controllers.TestScene
 {